antlr/antlr4/runtime/JavaScript/README.md

 ### to browser

-To publish antlr4 for browser usage you need to bundle it into a single file with `npm build`.
+To publish antlr4 for browser usage you need to bundle it into a single file with `npm run build`.
 This will create `dist/antlr4.js` file.
 Upload it to your favourite server.

 That's it!